Mintimate/DocVitePressOMR/en/demo/reverseWords.md

   import_preset: default
   patterns:
     punct: "^/([0-9]0?|[a-z]+)$"
-    radical_lookup: "~~[a-z]*'?$"
+    radical_lookup: "Uu[a-z]*'?$"
 ```

 With that, the reverse lookup is configured.

 ## Radical-based Reverse Lookup

-**Personally, I think this is the most practical type of reverse lookup**.
-In Oh-my-rime, press `uu` to activate the radical-based input mode.
+**Personally, I think this is the most practical type of reverse lookup**; In Oh-my-rime, press `Uu` to activate the radical-based input mode.
 Subsequent inputs will be interpreted using the radical library.

-For example, typing `uuniuniuniu` on the keyboard will be interpreted as the combination of "niu niu niu," which represents three "牛" (cows) and forms the character "犇":
+For example: When you type `Uuniuniuniu` on the keyboard, it will be interpreted as the combination of "niu niu niu," which represents three "牛" (cows) and forms the character "犇".

 ![Radical-based Reverse Lookup](/image/demo/reverseChaizi.webp)

 ## Wubi Reverse Lookup

-In Oh-my-rime's Mint Pinyin mode, use `uw` to activate the Wubi mode.
+In Oh-my-rime's Mint Pinyin mode, use `Uw` to activate the Wubi mode.
 Subsequent inputs will be interpreted using Wubi.

-For example, typing `uuq` on the keyboard will be interpreted as the combination for "q" and automatically retrieve the character "我" (me) for convenient combination lookup:
+For example: When you type `Uwq` on the keyboard, it will be interpreted as `q`.
+In the Wubi dictionary, it automatically retrieves the character `我` (me), which is convenient for combined character lookup.

 ![Wubi Reverse Lookup](/image/demo/reverseWubi.webp)

 ## Stroke-based Reverse Lookup

-In Oh-my-rime's Mint Pinyin mode, use `ui` to activate the stroke mode.
+In Oh-my-rime's Mint Pinyin mode, use `Ui` to activate the stroke mode.
 Subsequent inputs will be interpreted using strokes.